-Revenue from the sale of cannabis products is recognized by Oasis at the point of sale, at which time payment is received.
-Management estimates an allowance for sales returns
+Revenue from the sale of cannabis products is recognized by Oasis at the point of sale, at which time payment is received, the product is delivered, and the Company's performance obligation has been met.
+Management estimates an allowance for sales returns.

 The Company also recognizes revenue from Serenity Wellness Products LLC and Serenity Wellness Growers LLC, d/b/a City Trees ("City Trees").
-City Trees recognizes revenue from the sale of the following cannabis products and services to licensed dispensaries within the State of Nevada:
+City Trees recognizes revenue from the sale of the following cannabis products and services to licensed dispensaries, cultivators and distributors within the State of Nevada:

-- Premium organic medical cannabis sold wholesale to licensed retailers - Recreational marijuana cannabis products sold wholesale to licensed distributors and retailers - Extraction products such as oils and waxes derived from in-house cannabis production - Processing and extraction services for licensed medical cannabis cultivators in Nevada - High quality cannabis strains in the form of vegetative cuttings for sale to licensed medical cannabis cultivators in Nevada
+- Premium organic medical cannabis sold wholesale to licensed retailers - Recreational marijuana cannabis products sold wholesale to licensed distributors and retailers - Extraction products such as oils and waxes derived from in-house cannabis production - · Processing and extraction services for licensed medical cannabis cultivators in Nevada - High quality cannabis strains in the form of vegetative cuttings for sale to licensed medical cannabis cultivators in Nevada

 Effective June 1, 2018, the Company adopted ASC 606 - Revenue from Contracts with Customers.
 Under ASC 606, the Company recognizes revenue from commercial sales of products and licensing agreements by applying the following steps: (1) identifying the contract with a customer; (2) identifying the performance obligations in the contract; (3) determining the transaction price; (4) allocating the transaction price to each performance obligation in the contract; and (5) recognizing revenue when each performance obligation is satisfied.
-For the comparative periods, revenue has not been adjusted and continues to be reported under ASC 605 - Revenue Recognition.
-Under ASC 605, revenue is recognized when the following criteria are met: (1) persuasive evidence of an arrangement exists; (2) the performance of the service has been rendered to a customer or delivery has occurred; (3) the amount of fee to be paid by a customer is fixed and determinable; and (4) the collectability of the fee is reasonably assured.
-There was no impact on the Company's financial statements as a result of adopting Topic 606 for the years ended May 31, 2021 and 2020.